 - An ecological footprint is a representation of the impact of an individual's decisions on the planet's resources.
-It seeks to quantify carbon emissions and water usage by looking at choices in transportation, housing, energy usage, food, and goods and services. - People can reduce their ecological footprint by decreasing resource consumption. - Businesses, like the Ford Rouge Plant, can reduce their ecological footprint by decreasing waste in the manufacturing process and by lessening the environmental impact of their production facilities.
+It seeks to quantify carbon emissions and water usage by looking at choices in transportation, housing, energy usage, food, and goods and services. - People can reduce their ecological footprint by decreasing resource consumption. - Businesses, like the Ford Rouge Plant, can reduce their ecological footprint by decreasing waste in the manufacturing process, and by lessening the environmental impact of their production facilities.

-Carbon emissions Housing

-Ecological footprint Stewardship

-Food Transportation

-Goods and services
+Carbon emissions Ecological footprint Food Goods and services Housing Stewardship Transportation

-Digitized Artifacts from the Collections of The Henry Ford - PowerPoint slide show "Sustainability: Environmental Management and Responsible Manufacturing" ("PP" numbers below correspond to slide numbers on the PowerPoint) http://www.thehenryford.org/education/erb/Sustainability.ppt
+Digitized Artifacts from the Collections of The Henry Ford-- From the Collections of The Henry Ford -PowerPoint Slide Show Sustainability: Environmental Management and Responsible Manufacturing ("PP" numbers below correspond to slide numbers on the PowerPoint)